switch900/SantaNaughtyOrNiceList/README.md

 # SantaNaughtyOrNiceList

+<p>Backend is a ASP.NET Core Web API and a SQLLite database hosted on Azure.
+Authentication is handled with Identity Framework and JWT Tokens.</p>

+<p>Front end is written with React.
+Using Fetch to communicate with API</p>

 <h3>User can log in as either Santa (admin) or Child (user):</h3>

 <img src="https://github.com/switch900/SantaNaughtyOrNiceList/blob/master/Images/LoginPage.png?raw=true" />

 <h3>When Santa logs in he can see a list of users</h3>